davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ```
 #### formPage
 The form page is used to display the [gov.uk design system - components](https://design-system.service.gov.uk/components/) that make up your service prototype.

 Each form page collects, validates, and saves the entered values into the browser’s session storage.

-When the **save and continue** button is pressed If there are no errors to show, due to nothing being entered  before progressing to the next form page.
+When the **save and continue** button is pressed, if there are no errors to show, the browser will go  to the next form page.

 You can have as many form pages as you need for your service.
-I would suggest naming each
+I would suggest naming each form page sequentially, i.e. `formPage-1.html`, `formPage-2.html`, `formPage-3.html`

 #### checkPage
 The check page uses the GOV.UK Design System [check answers pattern](https://design-system.service.gov.uk/patterns/check-answers/) to let users check and change their answers saved in the session storage.
 You can have only one check page per service in this version of the prototype kit.